MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-spatial-sound.md

 * Restarting the Unreal Editor by selecting **Restart Now** from the plugins page.

 > [!NOTE]
-> * If you're working Ensuring that the **Microsoft Windows Mixed Reality** and **HoloLens** plugins are already enabled.
+> * If you're working strictly on a desktop PC, you need to install the **Microsoft Windows Mixed Reality** and **HoloLens** plugins.
+> * If you're testing or deploying to HoloLens 2, you need to install the...
-    + You can find detailed instructions on installing these two plugins in the [Initializing your project](unreal-uxt-ch2.md) section of our Unreal tutorial series.
+>    + You can find detailed instructions on installing these two plugins in the **[Initializing your project](unreal-uxt-ch2.md)** section of our Unreal tutorial series.

 ![Unreal spatial audio plugin](images/unreal-spatial-audio-img-01.png)